FrankLuuuu/ECE-445-FA24/README.md

-# 11/9/2024 - Testing and Start Programming
-started testing on the current board, started to code for the arduino

 # 11/11/2024 - Continue Programming
-finished arduino code, current and voltage boards seem to partially work, with some issues
+started testing on the current board, finished arduino code, current and voltage boards seem to partially work, with some issues